chrlynn26/intro_data_science_class_collection/README.md

 <br />

-# Course 2 - Applied Plotting, Charting & Data Representation in Python:
+# Course 2 - Applied Plotting, Charting & Data Representation:

 This course focused on data visualization in Python, using the Matplotlib library.
 The course began with an introduction to Alberto Cairo’s Graphic Lies, Misleading Visuals.
 From this reading, I learned about how to create truthful visuals that do not distort a viewers’ perspective of the data.
 I also discovered how our biases can distort the data we present to others, including displaying excess or hiding data.
 To avoid this, I was encouraged to make simple visuals without “chart junk,” as Cairo phrases it, and to only display relevant data so the viewer can understand the graphic without being distracted by superfluous details.